Quick Summary

 While the story of Padmavati is popular in folklore, historical evidence doesn’t support its accuracy.
 Alauddin Khilji’s death remains shrouded in some mystery, though poisoning is a possibility.

-Alauddin Khalji was one of the most powerful rulers from the Khalji dynasty and became the Sultan of Delhi.
+Ans.
+Alauddin Khalji was one of the most powerful rulers of the Khalji dynasty and became the Sultan of Delhi.
 He murdered his father-in-law and consolidated his power in Delhi.
-During his reign, Alauddin defended his kingdom against the Mongol invasions, at Jaran-Manjur, Sivistan, Kili, Delhi, and Amroha.
+Alauddin defended his kingdom against the Mongol invasions at Jaran-Manjur, Sivistan, Kili, Delhi, and Amroha during his reign.

+Ans.
 The correct answer is Alauddin Khalji.
-Alauddin Khalji’s army was defeated by the army of Kakatiya rulers in 1303 at Warangal.
-In 1303, the first attempt by Alauddin to conquer Warangal ended in a disaster as the army of the Kakatiya dynasty defeated him.
+Alauddin Khalji’s army was defeated by the military of Kakatiya rulers in 1303 at Warangal.
+In 1303, Alauddin’s first attempt to conquer Warangal ended in a disaster when the army of the Kakatiya dynasty defeated him.

+Ans.
 Some sources suggest that Alauddin Khilji was assassinated by his own officers or family members who were dissatisfied with his rule.
-According to the historian Barani, Alauddin’s wife, Malika-i-Jahan, and his nephew, Khizr Khan, were among those who plotted against him and poisoned him.
+According to the historian Barani, Alauddin Khilji’s wife, Malika-i-Jahan, and his nephew, Khizr Khan, were among those who plotted against him and poisoned him.

-The tomb attributed to Alauddin Khalji is located in the central room of the southern wing of the L-shaped madrasa in Qutb Minar complex, Delhi.
-It is located south west of the Qutub Minar and Quwwat-ul-Islam Mosque.
+Ans.
+The tomb attributed to Alauddin Khalji is located in the central room of the southern wing of the L-shaped madrasa in the Qutb Minar complex, Delhi.
+It is southwest of the Qutub Minar and Quwwat-ul-Islam Mosque.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.